lightblue-platform/lightblue-docs-specs/backend_specifications/rdbms/script_language.md

 ### collection_update

-{ collection_update : { field: <collectionField>,
+{ collection_update : { collection: <collectionField>,
-                        table: <tableName>,
                         retrieval: <sql script that retrieves the collection>,
-                        inserted_rows: <Script that will be called for each inserted row>,
+                        inserted_rows: <Script that will be called for each inserted row, or variable>,
-                        updated_rows: <Script that will be called for each updated row>,
+                        updated_rows: <Script that will be called for each updated row, or variable>,
-                        deleted_rows: <Script that will be called for each deleted row>
+                        deleted_rows: <Script that will be called for each deleted row, or variable>, }
 }
-}
 ```

 This does the following:
-  - Using 'retrieval' criteria,  retrieves a collection of rows from table 'tableName'
+  - Using 'retrieval' criteria,  retrieves a collection of rows
   - Computes a list of inserted rows, updated rows, and deleted rows by comparing the
     loaded collection and 'collectionField'
-  - inserts/updates/deletes rows using the scripts
+  - inserts/updates/deletes rows using the scripts, or assigns those lists to the variables
+    - If a script is used, script can access the current row using '$currentrow'

 ### conditionals